-- observing a physical injury, which you think may have been non-accidental - observing something in the appearance of a child or young person which suggests they are not being sufficiently well cared for - observing behavior that leads you to be concerned about a child or young person - a child or young person telling you that they have been subjected to some form of abuse.
+- observing a physical injury, which you think may have been non-accidental - observing something in the appearance of a child or young person which suggests they are not being sufficiently well cared for - observing behavior that leads you to be concerned about a child or young person - a child or young person telling you/overhearing that they/another pupil have been subjected to some form of abuse.

 In any of the circumstances listed here, you must write down what you saw or heard, date and sign your account, and give it to the DSL.
 This may be the beginning of a legal process - it is important to understand that legal action against a perpetrator can be seriously damaged by any suggestion that the child has been led in any way.
+The record should be factual and include actual words or phrases used by the child.